kyma-project/istio/docs/contributor/04-40-istio-resources.md

 ## Overview

-The Istio additional resources includes Kyma configuration of Istio and consists of:
+The additional Istio resources include the Kyma configuration of Istio.
+They consist of:

 - Istio monitoring configuration details providing Grafana dashboards specification
 - Istio Ingress Gateway configuring incoming traffic to Kyma